Septic Arthritis in Cats

 What are the signs of septic arthritis?

 The signs of septic arthritis include heat, swelling, and pain in one or more joints.
-There will typically be decreased range of motion in the affects joint(s), as well as fever, lethargy, and lack of appetite.
+There will typically be decreased range of motion in the affected joint(s), as well as fever, lethargy, and lack of appetite.

 What kinds of infectious agents cause septic arthritis?

-If septic arthritis is suspected, your cat’s blood will be taken to look for evidence infection and inflammation.
-Arthrocentesis (sampling joint fluid) will also be performed, and the fluid will be assessed for the presence of inflammatory cells, as well as cultured to determine what infectious agent is present.
+Bacteria that can live and grow in the presence of oxygen (aerobic bacteria),bacteria that can live and grow in the absence of oxygen (anaerobic bacteria), and fungal organisms can all cause septic arthritis.
+If septic arthritis is suspected, your cat’s blood will be taken to look for evidence of infection and inflammation.
+Arthrocentesis (sampling joint fluid) will also be performed, and the fluid will be assessed for the presence of inflammatory cells and cultured to determine what infectious agent is present.
+X-rays of the affected joint may also be performed to assess for potential damage in the area.

 Are there any specific risk factors that set the stage for septic arthritis?